MortenBjerre/MortenBjerre.github.io/index.md

 # Conclusion

 While there is a general connection between income of an area and the performance of schools in the area, there is a somewhat weaker connection between school performance and race.
 There is, however, a real divide between the north-west and the south-east of the city, which is only more marked when looking at the top and bottom students.
+Crime seems to have no impact on the scores of the schools, though this is likely due to a flawed data set, or that we need to examine a specific subset of crimes.